jackyzha0/jackyzha0.github.io/content/thoughts/mindstorms.md

 "Seymour saw the computer not just as a problem-solving tool but as an expressive medium.
 He believed that learning to program was analogous to learning to write, providing children with new ways of organizing and expressing their ideas."

 Does language matter when programming?
 "A programming language is like a natural, human language in that it favors certain metaphors, images, and ways of thinking.
-The language used strongly colors the computer culture"
+The language used strongly colors the computer culture" ([linguistic relativism](thoughts/linguistic%20relativism.md))

 ### Microworlds and simplification
 Newton "understood" the universe by reducing whole planets to points that move according to a fixed set of laws of motion.
 Is this grasping the essence of the real world or hiding its complexities?